i05nagai/memorandum/language/english_speaking.md

     * I didn't see the original document, but I was shown a copy
     * Tim has an essy job.
 He's paid a lot of money to do very little.
     * college students were asked to each put on a pair of shoes
+    * offer
+        * offer assistance with finding accommodation for the employee upon arrival for up to a property viewing
 * If you ask me,
     * If you ask me, the one you have now is better
 * being passive